-Fibromyalgia is explained as a very common problem presenting itself as pain and tenderness in the muscles, ligaments, joints and connective tissues.
-Muscular pain is often similar to conditions which occur as a result of injury or muscle overuse.
+Fibromyalgia is a very common problem presenting itself as pain and tenderness in the muscles, ligaments, joints and connective tissues.
+In severe cases, the whole body aches and can feel as if it is "on fire" - no wonder as there is a lot of inflammation present.
+The muscle pain in fibromyalgia is often similar to conditions which occur as a result of injury or muscle overuse, but these causes are not present.
 Tenderness in the muscles and tendons which are painful to touch are known as ‘trigger points’.

 Pain may be chronic or intermittent and to qualify for the diagnosis of fibromyalgia it must have been present for at least three months.

-Fibromyalgia affects between 3 and 10% of the worlds population, both men and women.
-However, women are more commonly affected as fibromyalgia often begins during the peri-menopausal years.
+Fibromyalgia affects both men and women; however, women are more commonly affected.
+Fibromyalgia often begins during the peri-menopausal years.

 Fibromyalgia is also often associated with chronic fatigue, headaches and disturbed sleep.